Notes so I don't lose them!

 Use a slingshot or tennis ball cannon with a tennis ball or a fishing sinker.

-Once you get a string over the tree appropriately, you need to use the fishing line to pull a plumbers string over the tree.
+Once you get a fishing line over the tree appropriately, you need to use the fishing line to pull a brightly colored mason-twine over the tree.

 At this point put your hard hats on and take appropriate caution.

 Your coax should be on a spool about 20' away from under falling branches and the spool should be supported through a pipe or pole.
 Don't hurt your coax or your fingers.

 Use the mason-twine to pull 550 paracord or equivalent.